With over 20 years of experience with clients from 10 countries and 45 states,

 Thermography is a health imaging technique used for breast cancer prevention and early detection.
 There are two approaches to thermography: basic thermography and preventive thermography, specifically, Risk Assessing Thermal Imaging (RATI).

 Basic thermography focuses on early detection of cancer, whereas RATI takes a proactive and preventive approach.
 By combining Risk Assessing Thermal Imaging with preventive education and actively managing risk factors, individuals can intervene and potentially reverse their situation.
-RATI assigns a Thermobiological Risk Rating to each breast, allowing for objective monitoring of the collective impact of various risk factors over time.
+RATI assigns a Thermal Activity Score to each breast, allowing for objective monitoring of the collective impact of various risk factors over time.

-Prevetive thermogrpahy offers insights into risk factors, educates clients, and provides tools and resources to support prevention.
-Additionally, RATI includes Hormonal Grades, which assess estrogen stimulation in the breasts, a significant risk factor for breast cancer.
+Preventive Thermogrpahy offers insights into risk factors, educates clients, and provides tools and resources to support prevention.
+Additionally, RATI includes Vascular Display Grades, which assess hormonal/estrogen balance in the breasts, a physiological biomarker.

-So, prevetive thermography offers a comprehensive approach to breast cancer prevention and early detection.
+So, preventive thermography offers a comprehensive approach to breast cancer prevention and early detection.

 Our Approach →